licitdev/docs/configuration/data-model/relationships.md

 <!-- _If an item in the parent collection is linked to an item in the child collection, it cannot be linked to another item, and vice-versa_. -->

 To better understand O2O relationships, let's continue with the `cities` and `countries` collections as our example.
 Each country has one capital city, so you may want to specify this.
-While we could create a new `capital_city` field on the `countries` colelction and add in the name of the capital city directly, the capital city would then exist in tow places within the database, `countries.capital_city` as well as in the `cities` collection.
+While we could create a new `capital_city` field on the `countries` collection and add in the name of the capital city directly, the capital city would then exist in two places within the database, `countries.capital_city` as well as in the `cities` collection.
 Remember, from [Avoid Data Redundancy](/configuration/data-model/#avoid-data-redundancy) that we want to make sure the same data is never input twice.
-The better wya to do this would be to create an O2O relationship.
+The better way to do this would be to create an O2O relationship.

 ![One-to-One Relational Diagram](image.webp)

 Since the O2O relationship links just one item from each collection, we could technically add the O2O field on either collection.
 Let's take a look at the raw schema if we add the relationship to the `cities` collection.
-Notice the `capital_of` collection below:
+Notice the `capital_of` field below:

 ```
 cities (the related collection)